jto/jto.github.io.sources/_posts/2016-03-28-announcing-validation-20.md

 - We got rid of [play-functional](https://github.com/playframework/playframework/tree/master/framework/src/play-functional/src/main/scala/play/api/libs/functional), and replaced it with [cats](https://github.com/typelevel/cats).
 Cats is well written, well maintained, well documented, complete and sound, and is a great fit for us.
 - Since jto/validation is decoupled from Play, it now supports Scala.js.
 You can now write Rules and Writes, and share them between the server and the browser.
 - The library now has a proper package name, and does not steal Play's anymore.
-- jto/validation 2.0 supports Play 2.5.x (playjson only)
+- jto/validation 2.0 supports Play 2.5.x (via the dedicated playjson module)

 ### Other improvements